15 ways to reduce plastic

-12. Reuse glass jars to store nuts, seeds, grains or spices in the kitchen or to store leftover foods in the fridge

 13. Don’t buy toilet paper rolls with plastic packaging.
-Buy Who gives a crap toilet paper rolls that are individually wrapped in paper
+Buy Bambu or Who gives a crap toilet paper rolls that are individually wrapped in paper

 14. Don’t buy shampoos, conditioners and shower gels that come in plastic bottle dispenser and use solid bars

-**Second version:**